 Moreover, if you have a lot of non-exempt assets, you may find that filing under Chapter 7 bankruptcy will not benefit you much, since this type of bankruptcy will basically take all of these assets and sell them at a very low price.
 Considering the fact that your non-exempt assets may be valuable, you may notice that you will get more money by selling them on your own (and paying your lenders on your own as well, instead of letting a trustee handle it).

-Either way, remember that a bankruptcy lawyer will be able to advise you for the best and considering the fact that his job will be defending your interests, you should trust him with your bankruptcy process once the moment comes.
+Either way, remember that a bright bankruptcy will be able to advise you for the best and considering the fact that his job will be defending your interests, you should trust him with your bankruptcy process once the moment comes.